Mold Problems in Crawl Space

-Mold problems in the crawl space, is a problem seen in many pier and beam homes.
+Mold in crawlspace, is a problem common in many pier and beam homes.
 Sometimes it can be difficult to pinpoint a mold problem in a crawls space, because people rarely go down into their crawlspace and even if they do, they don’t always recognize they have a problem.
+Mold in crawlspace can be a serious problem if you don’t take care of it.

 Crawl spaces typically have higher concentrations of mold than you would find in the habitable part of the home.
 However, when mold spore counts grow, the contaminated air will migrate into the living space.
 When contaminated air migrates into the living space you may or may not smell it.
 If you smell that musty odor often associated with older homes, it is generally an indication of mold.
 Sometimes, the occupants may begin to experience allergy-like symptoms such as congestion, watery eyes and itchy throat.
 While an allergic response can come from many causes, those symptoms are also indications of elevated mold levels in your home.